tinymce/tinymce-docs/plugins/premium/powerpaste.md

 **Default value:** `prompt`

-The supported `string` values are:
+The supported string-based values are:

 * `clean` - Preserve the structure of the content such as headings, tables, and lists but remove inline styles and classes.
 This results in simple content that uses the site's CSS stylesheet while retaining the semantic structure from the original document.
 * `merge` - Preserve the inline formatting and structure of the original document.
 Invalid and proprietary styles, tags and attributes are still removed ensuring that the HTML is valid while more closely matching the original document formatting.